atlas-bi/website/src/docs/bi-library/webserver-setup.md

    ".NET 5",
    "While .NET 5 x86 is specified, it is not required.
 The only *requirement* is that Atlas is *built* and *run* in the same version and bitness."
 %}

+## Setup IIS

+Open the **Internet Information Services (IIS) Manager** on your Windows Server.

+First, create a new site by right clicking on **Site** then **Create New Site**.

+{% image "./src/static/img/bi-library/deploy/add_website.png", "Add website", "(min-width:800px) 50vw, 100vw", "boxed" %}

+Next, fill out the require parameters.
+If you have setup a DNS you can enter it in the **Host name** box.

+{% image "./src/static/img/bi-library/deploy/website_config.png", "Add website configuration", "(min-width:800px) 50vw, 100vw", "boxed" %}

+{% admonition
+   "alert",
+   "Attention",
+   "Ideally you will add another binding for https.
+There are [many tutorials](https://techexpert.tips/iis/enable-https-iis/) showing how to enable HTTPS."
+%}

+Finally, verify that **windows** authentication is enabled and **all** other methods are disabled.

+{% image "./src/static/img/bi-library/deploy/open_auth.png", "Open authentication settings", "(min-width:800px) 50vw, 100vw", "boxed" %}
+{% image "./src/static/img/bi-library/deploy/windows_auth.png", "Verify windows authentication", "(min-width:800px) 50vw, 100vw", "boxed" %}